adaptris/interlok-docs/docs/pages/cookbook/cookbook-jms.md

 - We specify the _JMSReplyTo_ as `MyReplyToDestination`
 - Because it is a `standalone-requestor` instance; we wait for replies coming back on `MyReplyToDestination`

-{% include tip.html content="`JMSAsyncStaticReplyTo` is processed whenever a message is produced to JMS, so it can be applied even if the workflow not trying to do a synchronous request reply (you might be making a request in one workflow, and having a different workflow handling the reply)." %}
+?> **TIP** `JMSAsyncStaticReplyTo` is processed whenever a message is produced to JMS, so it can be applied even if the workflow not trying to do a synchronous request reply (you might be making a request in one workflow, and having a different workflow handling the reply).

 ### JMS Priority, Delivery Mode, Expiration ###